My Linux preferences

 - Some media playback, assuming I am in the right time & place for it.
 Though most of the time it's on the G710EAW.

 - Maybe as a hotspot where I jam in an ethernet up T470 and enable tethering so I can connect stuff to that.
-But I am yet to do so on connman because so far I am currently unable to share network.
+That said, I find this impossible in connman so I reverted to NetworkManager just so I can do this.

 - Gaming (of any kind, whether it's native Linux games or emulated games from PSP or Windows).
 That said, I don't always have the time to regularly play Windows or Linux games (and I mostly play PSP on my G710EAW nowadays) so this is the least important part for me.
 Besides, the G531GD still handles (and torrents) Windows games so there's that as well.